- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 Students of this program join the Summer Foundation Courses for their first two summers (which comprise the first 8 days of the 3.5 week summer sessions), and then complete their foundation courses during the week-long fall session in the second year (plus additional online elements in between sessions).

-This program begins each year in June, and a new cohort begins every year.
+This program begins in June.
 For students in Year 3, or those with completed foundation courses, the summer session begins in July.

 Early Childhood Development • Rudolf Steiner's Foundations - Human Experience • Philosophy of Freedom • Anthroposophical Home Care • Medical Aspects • Storytelling and Fairy Tales • Topics in Anthroposophy • Circle Activities • Handwork • Festivals and the Cycle of the Year • Gardening • Painting and Drawing • Child Observation • Biography and Life Cycles • Outline of Esoteric Science and Spiritual Hierarchies • Inner Life of the Teacher • Speech • Puppetry and Marionettes • Domestic Activities • Creative Play • Music for the Young Child • Eurythmy